OSInside/kiwi/doc/source/container_builder.rst

 .. note:: Optional step

-    This step can be skipped if there are no complex provision tasks of the building environment required.
+    By default Dice shares the KIWI image description directory with the Docker instance.
+If more data from the host should be shared with the Docker instance we recommend to use Vagrant for this provision tasks.

 Installing Vagrant is well documented at https://docs.vagrantup.com/v2/installation/index.html

-Access to a machine started by Vagrant is done through ssh exclusively.
+Access to a machine started by Vagrant is done through SSH exclusively.
-Because of that an initial key setup is required in the box vagrant should start.
-The KIWI build boxes includes the public key of the Vagrant key pair and thus allows access.
+Because of that an initial key setup is required in the Docker image vagrant should start.
+The KIWI Docker image includes the public key of the Vagrant key pair and thus allows access.
 It is important to understand that the private Vagrant key is not a secure key because the private key is not protected.

 However, this is not a problem because Vagrant creates a new key pair for each machine it starts.
 In order to allow Vagrant the initial access and the creation of a new key pair, it's required to provide access to the insecure Vagrant private key.
 The following commands should not be